General legislative questions

 Bills must receive three readings in the House and be granted Royal Assent in order to become law.
 They may also be reviewed by a committee (usually after second reading) before being granted Royal Assent, although this is not always the case.

-More information is in the How an Ontario bill becomes law document posted on our website (pdf).
+More information is in the research paper How an Ontario Bill Becomes Law.

 Visit our Bills from the current session page and find the bill you’re interested in.
 Select the Status tab.